idispatch75/mythic-gme-adventures/docs/user_manual.md

 The customized tables must be put in your local data directory if you do not use an online storage, or uploaded via the application otherwise (see [Online storage](#online-storage)).
-If you use the online storage, only the tables in the online storage will be used, and not the ones in the local storage.
+If you use the online storage, only the tables in the online storage will be used, and not the ones in the local storage; both sources are not merged.

-The custom tables are stored in `<data_folder>/meaning_tables/<language>` where `<language>` is an [ISO-639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), e.g. `en` for English and `<data_folder>` is the folder defined in the Preferences dialog.
+The custom tables are stored in `<data_folder>/meaning_tables/<language>` where `<language>` is an [ISO-639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), e.g. `en` for English and `<data_folder>` is the folder defined in the *Preferences* dialog.
+On the Web, the data folder is not accessible, so you must import a zip file containing the language folders at the root.

 The language folder must contain one JSON file per table, with this format:
 ```json